Performance Breakdown

 Update: The H6 has been discontinued and replaced by the Roborock H7.
 Please check the link to read the whole review.

-A close up of the soft roller attachment.
+A close-up of the soft roller attachment.

-Roborock also has an option with the standard brush roll that works best on carpets.
-It is similar to the Dyson V8 direct-drive head in that it has both stiff and soft bristles plus a seal behind it to help funnel debris to the intake manifold.
-Unfortunately, it isn’t as good as the Dyson V8 head in terms of steering and deep cleaning as it picked up less than 90% in the deep cleaning tests.
+Roborock also offers an option with the standard brush roll, which works best on carpets.
+It is similar to the Dyson V8 direct-drive head in that it features both stiff and soft bristles, along with a seal behind it to help funnel debris into the intake manifold.

 Electronic Trigger Lock